City Hall, Norwich

-Norwich City Hall is an Art Deco building completed in 1938 which houses the city hall for the city of Norwich, East Anglia, in Eastern England.
+Norwich City Hall is an Art Deco building completed in 1938 which houses the city hall for the city of Norwich in Norfolk, England.
 It is one of the Norwich 12, a collection of twelve heritage buildings in Norwich deemed of particular historical and cultural importance.
 It was designated as a Grade II* listed building in 1971.

 History

 The new City Hall saw the demolition in Norwich of Tudor, Regency and Victorian buildings on St Peters Street and the Market Place, including many yards and dilapidated municipal buildings.
-The architects Charles Holloway James and Stephen Rowland Pierce, designed the building after Robert Atkinson had prepared a layout for the whole Civic Centre site at the request of Norwich Corporation (now the City Council).
+The architects Charles Holloway James and Stephen Rowland Pierce, designed the building after Robert Atkinson had prepared a layout for the whole Civic Centre site at the request of the then Norwich Corporation (the then county borough reconstituted in 1974 as the City Council).
 A competition took place in 1931 which attracted 143 entries, with Atkinson as the sole judge.
 After the winning design was chosen the Depression and a protracted planning process delayed the start of the building, and the foundation stone was not laid until 1936.
 Norwich City Hall was officially opened by King George VI and Queen Elizabeth on 29 October 1938.

+The Bethel Street police station, headquarters of the Norwich Constabulary then latter the Norfolk Constabulary, lies on the southern side including a 1960s addition.